-I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered and were notified to the ESFA in 2018-19 and 2019-20.
+I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered and were notified to the ESFA in 2018-19 and 2019-20 financial years.
 If any further instances are identified after the date of this statement, these will be notified to the ESFA:

-- The College failed to comply with funding regulations related to its subcontracting activities between 2014-5 and 2017-18, which was notified to the ESFA.
+- The College failed to comply with funding regulations related to its subcontracting activities between 2014-5 and 2017-18.
 Following this, the College withdrew from its subcontracting activities and was placed in FE intervention in 2019.
-There is a repayment agreement in place to repay the funding and this is included in the long-term creditors in the Financial Statements. - As part of their internal audit work RSM were of the opinion that there were weaknesses in the framework for risk management, governance and internal control related to the Learner Number Systems, and they carried out further audit work in this area in 2020-21.
-This was followed up in 2021-22 by the Internal Auditors (TIAA) who concluded that there were only two low recommendations that were outstanding (excluding one subcontracted learner yet to complete).
+There is a repayment agreement in place to repay the funding and this is included in the long-term creditors in the Financial Statements. - As part of their internal audit work RSM were of the opinion that there were weaknesses in the framework for risk management, governance and internal control related to the Learner Number Systems.
+This work was followed up early in 2021-22 by the Internal Auditors (TIAA) who concluded that there were only two low recommendations that were outstanding (excluding one subcontracted learner yet to complete) in relation to the 2020-21 ILR data.
 In August 2021 the College introduced a new Learner Number IT system.